 The Wildwoods’ Doo-Wop Landmarks

 The Wildwoods offer the largest collection of mid-20th century architecture in the country, known as Doo-Wop Architecture.
 Visitors are encouraged to stop in at the Doo-Wop Preservation League’s Doo-Wop Experience Museum on Ocean and Montgomery Avenues to learn more about Doo-Wop and what first made the Wildwoods famous in the ‘50s and ‘60s.
 Afterwards, take a stroll or drive around the island to see the bright neon signs, vibrant architecture and colorful motel names, up close and personal, which make up the Doo-Wop ambiance for which the Wildwoods are famous.
-During the summer, the Doo Wop Preservation League also runs the Doo Wop Back to the ‘50s Neon Night Bus Tour every Tuesday, Wednesday and Thursday at 8 p.m.
-The tour leaves from the Doo Wop Experience Museum at 8 p.m. and tickets are $15 for adults and $7 for children 12 and under.
+During the summer, the Doo Wop Preservation League also runs the Doo Wop Back to the ‘50s Neon Night Bus Tour every Tuesday and Thursday at 8 p.m.
+The tour leaves from the Doo Wop Experience Museum at 8 p.m.
 To reserve your tickets call 609-551-2289, or visit DooWopUsa.org.

 Convenient to millions, the Wildwoods are an easy drive from Philadelphia, Washington, Baltimore and New York, making it the ideal location for a family vacation at the beach.